tsgates/arch-wiki-markdown/wiki/TORQUE.md

 > Restart the server and client(s)

 That should be it.
-Restart the server and client(s):
+Restart the server and the client: torque-server torque-node.

-    # rc.d restart torque-server
-    # rc.d start torque-node

 Verifying cluster status
 ------------------------

-To check the status of your cluster, issue the following:
+To check the status of the cluster, issue the following:

     $ pbsnodes -a